foucar/CASS/README.md

 detectors that need such special parameters.

 ### The special Acqiris Detector Parameters {#acq_param}
-If you want to use the PostProcessors that deal with the AcqirisDetectors you need to set up the AcqirisDetectors first.
+If you want to use the Processors that deal with the AcqirisDetectors you need to set up the AcqirisDetectors first.
 Basically there are two types of Acqiris Detectors:
 - Time of Flight detectors (ToF)